 In 2003 at age 12, Bonnie attended a RMRP open house with her mother and was instantly captivated by the bold, wild nature of the raptors.
 At the time, she was only familiar with domestic birds, such as parrots and chickens, and the opportunity to volunteer at the RMRP opened up a new outlet for her avian obsession, one which she eagerly pursued.
 Although very squeamish at first, Bonnie soon overcame her fears of chopping up dead rodents and watching active case raptors receive injections.
 She went on to complete both the rehabilitation and education training paths, where she learned how to care for the active case patients and the Educational Ambassador birds.

 In 2004, Bonnie was introduced to the art of bird training by a feisty female American Kestrel.
 Since then, she has been a trainer for several educational birds and now works with many of the RMRP’s “Special Handling” educational birds.
 Her years of experience at the RMRP, leadership skills, dedication, and attention to detail paid off in 2011 when she was asked to become a staff member.
+Since that time Bonnie has helped to oversee the health and well being of the RMRP permanently disabled ambassadors.
+Skilled at understanding what the birds need to be healthy and as content as possible, she helps to train them, train the people that work with them, and provide their continual care.
+In October 2017 Bonnie was invited to become our first ever Educational Avian Coordinator.
 She hopes to inspire people of all ages and walks of life to see the wild beauty of raptors and their important role in nature.

 - 2008 Nine News Kids Who Care Award